 I’m not saying that you should write copy for landing pages in trivial and old fashioned marketing style, by saying that your company is “the BEST” and that you sell “the MOST reliable products” on the “CHEAPEST” price” – that’s not serious and it’s completely outdated.
 But here are some tricks you could follow to compel your visitors to take the desired action:

 But how to influence the user?
-Here’s some ideas:
+Here are some ideas:

 For example: Instead of saying “the book will help you to learn more about … “ you can simply say “Learn more about >>> “Save your time and efforts on … ” or “Stop wasting time on …”

-- do not use negative words and negative verbs – this may leave a negative impression to the user
+- do not use negative words and negative verbs – this may leave a negative impression on the user

 This being said, I hope that most of the readers will agree that there’s no “quick way” to write content for landing pages.
-If you want an effective and powerful landing pages, you’ll have to invest some time and money in copy writing.
+If you want effective and powerful landing pages, you’ll have to invest some time and money in copywriting.
 Even small writing nuances could have a huge impact on conversions – that’s why landing page content should be carefully crafted.

 Smart companies and website owners know that even if they know their business the best, it may be helpful to hire an outside copywriter, who has a tough understanding and expertise in landing pages copywriting.
 Do not underestimate the importance of the content.
 Sometimes well-chosen words could be your most powerful advantage.